Reinstating Your License Top ↑

 Your privilege will remain suspended or revoked indefinitely until you comply with all reinstatement requirements and receive a new license.
 There is no time limit or statute of limitations for reinstating suspensions or revocations.

-If your license is suspended or revoked because of an active court case such as Failure to Appear, you must resolve all of the criminal charges before your license can be reinstated.
-You must then follow the DMV's reinstatement procedures and requirements.
+If your license is suspended because of a court order related to a case such as Failure to Appear, you must resolve all of the criminal charges before your license can be reinstated.

-Reinstatement requirements vary with the type of offense.
-For more information about your case, email, call or write with your questions and provide your name and Nevada driver license/ID number or Social Security number:
+Reinstatement requirements vary with the type of offense(s).
+For more information about your case, email, call or write with your questions and provide your name and Nevada driver license/ID number:

 DMV Driver License Assessment